chennanli/openai-agents-workflow-designer/screenshots/README.md

 Consider adding the following screenshots:

 1. **workflow-example.png** - An example workflow with multiple connected components
-2. **agent-properties.png** - The properties panel showing agent configuration
-3. **code-generation.png** - The code generation modal with generated Python code
+2. **code-generation.png** - The code generation modal with generated Python code

 ## How to Add Screenshots